jomirusergiu/jomirusergiu/README.md

 ### ※ Areas of expertise:

-・ Space, Software and Game Engineering<br />
+・ Software, Games and A.I.
+Development<br />
 ・ Project and Engineering Management<br />
 ・ Improving Efficiency and Processes<br />
 ・ Planning and System Architecture<br />